-We use Sketchup [41] software to create a 3D representation of the Arena testbed.
-This software allows users to model a broad range of environments starting from an architectural layout (e.g., of the Arena testbed, a picture of which is shown in Figure 14a), and with different surface renderings, e.g., glass walls and windows, wooden walls, carpeted floors [41].
-The resulting 3D model (shown in Figure 14b) is then fed to the ray-tracing software to create a DT scenario on Colosseum following the steps described in Section 4.1.
+We use Sketchup [47] software to create a 3D representation of the Arena testbed.
+This software allows users to model a broad range of environments starting from an architectural layout (e.g., of the Arena testbed, a picture of which is shown in Figure 14a), and with different surface renderings, e.g., glass walls and windows, wooden walls, carpeted floors [47].
+The resulting 3D model (shown in Figure 14b) is then fed to the ray-tracing software, Wireless inSite [34] in this case, to create a DT scenario on Colosseum following the steps described in Section 4.1.